PVC Melting Point And Its Influence In Product

 3.2.
 Applications in the Electronics Industry

-In the electronics industry, PVC is often used as insulation for electrical cables and other components, where safety and durability are crucial.
+In the electronics industry, cables and insulation rely on well-calibrated softening points to maintain flexibility and heat resistance.
+That is why PVC is often used as insulation for electrical cables and other components, where safety and durability are crucial.
 The PVC melting point must be tightly controlled to ensure that the product does not deform or fail when exposed to high temperatures during the operation of electronic devices.

 Plastic covering the wire